 My ‘Body’ Credentials

 I’m a STOTT® Pilates Certified Level II Instructor in Mat, Reformer, Cadillac, Chair and Barrels.
 I currently teach individual sessions and group classes at Retrofit Pilates and CoreWorks Pilates & Physiotherapy Studio.
-I’ve also studied Therapeutic Pilates through Pilates Process at Riverdale Pilates in Toronto and worked in rehab as a member of the active physiotherapy team at Rosedale Wellness.
-I’m an avid soccer player and lifelong athlete.
+I’ve also studied Therapeutic Pilates through Pilates Process at Riverdale Pilates in Toronto and worked in rehab as a member of the active physiotherapy team at Rosedale Wellness and in my current role at CoreWorks.
+I have my ELDOA Level 1 certification and am certified as a Fascial Movement Instructor through Merrithew™.
+I’m a recovering soccer player and lifelong athlete.
 As a performer, I’ve studied various forms of movement, dance and physical theatre, exploring the realms of everything from the Feldenkrais Method® to Japanese Butoh, while continuing to hone my craft as a singer through ongoing studies in voice and speech.

 What I Do

 I work one-on-one in studio with clients to improve core strength and posture, increase body awareness and muscle tone, and move clients who are recovering from injury towards full mobility and freedom from pain.
 While not a quick weight loss fix, our work can energize and release tension while building long, lean muscles, and is an excellent complement to other types of exercise and activity.
 I strive to make sessions both fun and challenging, and appropriate to my clients’ needs and goals, whether they are high intensity athletes or brand new to working out.
 I also teach small group classes on mat and equipment.